mtgjson/mtgjson-website/docs/README.md

 ![logo](/images/logo.svg "MTGJSON")

 ::: warning

-This schemaation site is currently in a beta stage.
+This documentation site is currently in a beta stage.
 You can find more sources of truths, specifically to download files, at the official [MTGJSON website](https://mtgjson.com/)

 :::